 A Closer Look at Avenge Trading Software

 A quick look at Avenge Trading on Archive.Org shows that the company has been around for a short period of time.
 I can only find several months worth of website updates.
 It appears that the website was built about one year ago.
 The Avenge Trading domain name was registered about 16 months ago, and the registration name is not disclosed.
 In addition to the registration name being hidden, there is also no mention of whom actually owns Avenge Trading on the official website.
 I found that the lack of disclosure of whom is behind this company particularly odd, especially considering the hefty price tag.
 I certainly would never give an unnamed person $25,000 and $2,500 each month unless I was absolutely sure of whom this person or people are.

-Another thing that I found both exciting and worrisome is that on the front page of the Avenge Trading Website is the proclamation that the trading software had generated a total of 657 total ES points for the year of 2014.
-In other words, if a person were to trade only one contract, then the total profit would be 657 X $50 for a total profit of $32,850.
-The company states that if you want to make more, simply trade more contracts for more profits.
-The statement that I could make more by simply trading more contracts is certainly true, however the big question is what do I have to give up for those additional returns?
-The website makes no mention of potential draw down or downside.
-With my curiosity piqued, I picked up the phone and called the telephone number: 888-900-4034.
-To my surprise, someone actually picked up the phone.
-A trading vendor that actually picks up the phone is an extreme rarity, I was impressed.
+One more thing which I discovered both exciting and worrisome is the front page of this Avenge Trading Website is the proclamation that the trading applications had created a total of 657 complete ES points for the entire year of 2014.
+To put it differently, if someone were to exchange just 1 contract, then the entire profit could be 657 X 50 for a entire benefit of $32,850.
+The business states that in case you would like to earn more, simply exchange more contracts to get more earnings.
+The announcement I could earn more by trading more trades is unquestionably accurate, however the significant question is what would I must give up for all those extra yields?
+The site makes no mention of likely draw down or drawback.
+In me, someone really picked up the telephone.
+A trading seller that really picks up the telephone is an extreme rarity, I was amazed.

-After a brief conversation with the customer rep, Brandon, he invited me to attend the daily webinar that displays all of trades being executed by the trading room moderators.
+Following a short conversation with the client rep, Brandon, he encouraged me to attend the daily routine that shows all of trades being implemented from the trading area moderators.

 The Trading Room Experience